COIT11226 - Systems Analysis

 Unit Synopsis

-In this unit, you will explore problems that require technological solutions as systems analysis involves determining what a system needs to accomplish.
-This unit covers concepts such as systems feasibility, user requirements elicitation, and systems modelling.
-You will learn how to analyse systems requirements, select and plan how to take the system through all stages of the system development life cycle.
+In this unit, you will explore problems that require technological solutions, as systems analysis involves determining what a system needs to accomplish.
+This unit covers concepts such as systems feasibility, requirements elicitation, and systems modelling.
+You will learn to distinguish and analyse user and system requirements, and to select and plan the process for guiding the system through each stage of the system development life cycle.

 Details